PatrickBaus/PID-CPP/README.md

 ```c
    void updateOutput(const uint32_t value);
 ```
-Call this function whenever the output is manually change to make the PID controller aware of the change.
-The PID controller needs to know the previous output when switching from off to on, because this will prevent a bump in the output.
+Call this function whenever the output was manually changed to make the PID controller aware of the change.
+The PID controller needs to know the previous output when switching from off to on, to make sure there is no bump in the output due to a discontinuity.

 ___Arguments___
 * `value` [unsigned long] : This value initilizes the internal error sum of the integral term.